 - After 10-15mins the yeast will have activated, you’ll know it’s worked by the bubbles that have formed and the yeast smells that omit from the mixture.

-Begin with number 3. in the method but add the dried yeast instead of the activated yeast liquid, then pour the 300-325ml in gradually and use a spatula to make a smooth malleable dough.
+Begin with number 3. in the method but add the dried yeast to the bowl of flour and sugar and then in a jug whisk the 300ml warm water, oil and egg.
+Pour into dry ingredients gradually (you may need less liquid depending on the size of your egg) and use a spatula to make a smooth malleable dough.

 Transfer to a well floured work surface and knead for a good 5-8 minutes until completely smooth.
 The dough is a very soft dough that should come away from the spatula mess free.